Yiming Qin

 arxiv / code /

 We propose DIRECTO, a discrete flow matching model with direction-aware encodings and dual-attention, plus new benchmarks, for better directed graph generation.
+It extends ideas from DeFoG to directed graphs and shows their robustness in a new setting.

 project image